tHarvey303/synthesizer/docs/source/spectra/spectra.rst

 Generating spectra
 ==================

-Synthesizer currently supports the generation of spectra for stellar populations and AGN.
+Synthesizer currently supports the generation of spectra for both stellar populations and AGN.
 Generation of each "`component's <../components/components>`_" spectra requires an `emission model <../emission_models/emission_models>`_ defining the different spectra to be generated.
 With a model in hand all that needs to be done is pass that model to a component's (or galaxy's) ``get_spectra`` method.
 This will generate ``Sed`` objects (see `here <../sed/sed>`_ for an overview) and attach them to the component/galaxy.